opencadc-metadata-curation/collection2caom2/README.md

 #### CoordAxis1D/CoordAxis2D

 1. It is valid to have  bounds, range, and/or function as stated in the model.
-Practically, bounds is  redundant if you have a range since the range can express the bounds with more detail, including gaps in coverage.
+Practically, bounds is  redundant if you have a range.
+Bounds provides more detail than range, including gaps in coverage, and enables a crude tile-based cutout operation later.
 Historically, range was added later in the model life.

 # Credits and Connections
 - contributors